Based on the name Eris, the Greek goddess of discord, erisology is a word I made up that means “the study of disagreement”.

 As I see it, this doesn’t exactly match any particular existing discipline, even though there’s plenty of relevant research and knowledge already.
 Psychologists and political scientists study opinions, anthropologists and historians study differences in how and what people think across space and time, philosophers study how concepts work, and machine learning specialists come up with ways to create them from data.
 Rhetoricians know how to argue convincingly, economists know what incentives we face when doing so, and biologists know why those things are incentives at all.
 And so it goes, for a dozen more disciplines (feel free to complain that I’ve overlooked yours).

-All these fields are relevant for understanding disagreement, but there’s no institutional structure for integrating it into a cross-disciplinary body of knowledge fit for public consumption.
+All these fields are relevant for understanding disagreement, but there’s no institutional structure for integrating it into a cross-disciplinary body of knowledge.
 So I thought there should be a word for it all, and fantasized a bit about there being a real, unified academic field behind the word.
-The point wasn’t to wish for some obscure academic journals and conferences to exist (because they already do for any topic you can possibly imagine, including this-ish), but for it to be big and well known enough for its central insights to become part of conventional wisdom among laypeople.
+The point wasn’t to wish for some obscure academic journals and conferences to exist (because they already do for any topic you can possibly imagine), but for it to be big and well known enough for its central insights to become part of conventional wisdom among laypeople.

 Conventional wisdom is pretty bad at disagreement.
 Not as bad as it is at quantum physics, but maybe about as bad as it is at nutrition.
 We’re especially bad at dealing with abstract and complex disagreements — the kind that tend to get particularly dysfunctional.

 No matter how much I love it, abstraction is a problem.
 At the very least it’s a complicating factor.
 The relationship between language and reality isn’t anywhere near as straightforward as we think, which causes trouble when our beliefs are denominated in language.